Public Record & Evidence Map – A Whistleblower Led Archive of:

 • 2010s: Nutrition and supplement ventures, including brands later connected to the same network of entities.

-• 2020s: Beverage, hydration, and “clarity technology” ventures under the Plus Brand / Agua Plus umbrellas, with growing sponsorship and retail visibility.
+• 2020s: Beverage, hydration, and “clarity technology” ventures under the Plus Brand / AGUA Plus umbrellas, with growing sponsorship and retail visibility.

 • Recent years: Increasing convergence of prior patterns — complex narratives, high-profile branding, and questions about delivery, compliance, and transparency.